-Having discovered the power of Flow and Interaction, Mark is the author of the new book The Universal Powers of Flow and Interaction: Applying the Two Fundamental Actions Behind Every Element of the Universe, as well as of the just-released The Pattern Future: Finding the World's Great Secrets and Predicting the Future Using Pattern Discovery.
+Having discovered the power of Flow & Interaction, Mark is the author of the new book The Universal Powers of Flow and Interaction: Applying the Two Fundamental Actions Behind Every Element of the Universe, as well as of the recently released The Pattern Future: Finding the World's Great Secrets and Predicting the Future Using Pattern Discovery (2018).

 Mark is co-founder of the new Pattern Recognition Laboratory at UC San Diego, a member of the Australian-American Leadership Dialogue, and an advisory board member of the Calit2 and Qualcomm Institutes, the Graphene Industry Stakeholders Assn.
 (GSA), and the GSA Center of Excellence.
 He provides advice to or has invested in Ignition Partners, Mohr Davidow Ventures, the Global Advisory Council of the mPedigree Network (Ghana), SwedeTrade, The Family Circle (Europe), the NSA, the Department of Justice, the FBI, the DHS, the NGA, the State Department, USTR, the White House, GCHQ, MI5, the British Cabinet Minister's Office, and industry-leading firms including Dell, Microsoft, Google, Symantec, Nuance Communications, and others.
 His work was recently showcased in the 60 Minutes segment "The Great Brain Robbery," and he is a frequent guest on National Public Radio's All Things Considered, as well as the BBC World News and Bloomberg TV.
 He regularly appears in the Economist, the Financial Times, the New York Times, the Wall Street Journal, and other media.